getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 })
 ```

-### TCP Relay
+### TCP relay

-The set up will be similar for the TCP Relay.
+The setup for the TCP relay is similar.
 Here we'll create a `TCPRelay`
 that has a `net.Server` underneath.
-The strongest difference here will be that
+The strongest difference here is that
 we'll have to actually maintain all the fake clients that are being used

 ```javascript